duongphuhiep/react-nav/README.txt

+Combine some React component to make a simple Reponsive Navigation.

+Main propose is to learn the React eco-system

-react learning batte-field
+react learning batte-field in progress...

-in progress...